mindspore-lab/mindocr/docs/en/inference/models_list_thirdparty.md

-## Inference - Third-party Models Support List
+## Inference - Third-party Models List

-MindOCR can support the inference of third-party models (PaddleOCR, MMOCR, etc.), and this document displays a list of adapted models.
+MindOCR supports the inference of third-party models (PaddleOCR, MMOCR, etc.), and this document displays a list of adapted models.

 After downloading the model file, it needs to be converted to a model file supported by ACL/MindSpore Lite inference (OM